Subscriber Welcome Kit: Communication Guide

 (Send this content to whomever is responsible for onboarding new users at your facility.)

-- Do new users sit through or receive a slide presentation familiarizing them with the resources available at your facility?
+Do new users watch a presentation familiarizing them with the resources available at your facility?

 In each case, Globus will provide language and materials you can use to ensure new users get up to speed on your Globus subscription as quickly as possible.